timeware® takes General Data Protection Regulation (GDPR) very seriously

 When an employee leaves the company, remove all records of their future holidays and medical appointments within 24 hours.

-When an employee leaves the company, delete all passwords to the timeware® app’, the TWC and the ESS within 24 hours.
+When an employee leaves the company, delete all passwords to the timeware® app and disable the employee's ESS GO app within 24 hours.

 When an employee has left the company and after the statutory period, remove all attendance and absence information and personal data.

 Working Time Regulations (WTR)